smartcontractkit/ccip-solana-bs58-generator/README.md

 ##### init-chain-remote-config

 Initialize remote chain configuration for a given chain selector.
+This command ONLY sets up pool addresses, token address, and decimals.

+**⚠️ IMPORTANT**: This command does **NOT** set rate limits!
+Rate limits must be configured separately using `set-chain-rate-limit` after initializing the chain config.

 Pool addresses must be empty at init; append addresses after initialization.

 **Syntax:**